spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/09-edge.md

 * Provide the cluster configuration details:
     * For Virtualized Clusters:
         * Virtual-IP:
-        * SSH-Key (optional):
+        * SSH-Key (optional)
-        * NTP servers  (optional):
+        * NTP servers  (optional)
     * For Containerized Clusters:
         * SSH Keys (Optional) - Public key to configure remote SSH access to the nodes (User: spectro).

 * Configure the master and worker node pools.
 A master and a worker node pool are configured by default:

-    * Node Pool Name - A descriptive name for the node pool.
+    * Node Pool Name - A descriptive name for the node pool
     * Size - Number of nodes to be provisioned for the node pool.
-For the master pool, this number can be 1, 3, or 5.
+For the master pool, this number can be 1, 3, or 5
-    * Allow worker capability (master pool) - Workloads to be provisioned on master nodes.
+    * Allow worker capability (master pool) - Workloads to be provisioned on master nodes
     * Pool Configuration: This field applies to the Virtualized clusters only.
 Provide the resource requirements in terms of the following parameters:

         * CPU: number of virtual CPUs required